top of page

 ★★★★ West End Best Friend

-‘Haunted Shadows offers moments of genuine unease … The piece is beautifully subtle – just a simple, intimate stage and an actress – Claire Louise Amias – who knows how to make your imagination do the rest … It’s a dazzling display of versatility, proving just how much storytelling magic one person can create … If you’re in the mood for a chilling, thoughtful night of theatre, Haunted Shadows at the White Bear Theatre is a must-see.’
+‘Haunted Shadows offers moments of genuine unease … The piece is beautifully subtle – just a simple, intimate stage and an actress – Claire Louise Amias – who knows how to make your imagination do the rest … It’s a dazzling display of versatility, proving just how much storytelling magic one person can create … If you’re in the mood for a chilling, thoughtful night of theatre, Haunted Shadows is a must-see.’
 Lisamarie Lamb, West End Best Friend

 ★★★★ Reviews Hub